Dominara1/wava/README.md

 #### From Pulseaudio monitor source (Easy as well, unsupported on macOS and Windows)

-First make sure you have installed pulseaudio dev files and that xava has been built with pulseaudio support (it should be automatically if the dev files are found).
+First make sure you have installed pulseaudio dev files and that wava has been built with pulseaudio support (it should be automatically if the dev files are found).

 If you're lucky all you have to do is to set this line in the config file under the ``[input]`` section ``method = pulseaudio``.

 If nothing happens you might have to use a different source than the default.
 The default might also be your microphone.
  Look at the config file for help.

 #### From portaudio

-First make sure you have portaudio dev files and that xava was built with portaudio support.
+First make sure you have portaudio dev files and that wava was built with portaudio support.
 Since portaudio combines the functionality of all audio systems, it should be the most compatible.
 However, it is NOT "out of the box" because it requires some configuring.

 1. To enable just set ``method`` to  ``portaudio`` in the ``[input]`` section of your config.
-Afterwards change the portaudio input device, by setting ``source`` to ``list`` temporarily and by running xava again.
+Afterwards change the portaudio input device, by setting ``source`` to ``list`` temporarily and by running wava again.

 * It should list all of the available audio devices on your system (even that aren't input devices, watch out for that).